chris-jam-mcgee/personal-site/src/content/projects/nasa.md

 ![Project preview](/psp.jpg)

 **Project Overview:**
-The NASA internship was focused on the thermal engineering efforts to protect and regulate the Parker Solar Probe(PSP).
-The launch required was a plantenary launch, meaning that it required the planet to be in the correct position for the launch.
-Given that this kind of schedule can not tolerate slip of any kind, it provided me with the opportunity to particiate accross teams on a variety of projects.
+The NASA internship was focused on the thermal engineering efforts to protect and regulate the Parker Solar Probe ([PSP](https://en.wikipedia.org/wiki/Parker_Solar_Probe)).
+The project had a strict schedule due to its narrow [Launch window](https://en.wikipedia.org/wiki/Launch_window).
+This meant that the engineering teams could not tolerate slip of any kind without resulting in a delay of years to the project.
+This pressure provided me with the opportunity to patriciate across teams on a variety of projects to ensure every detail was fully staffed.

 ## Objectives